-This Traditional Residence and Care Agreement (the "Agreement") is entered into this day of 20 , between Galloway Ridge, Inc., a North Carolina nonprofit corporation (hereinafter "Galloway Ridge," "we," "us," or "our"), and the undersigned (individually or collectively, "you," "your," or "Resident"). your, or resident j.
+This Traditional Residence and Care Agreement (the "Agreement") is entered into this day of 20, between Galloway Ridge, Inc., a North Carolina nonprofit corporation (hereinafter "Galloway Ridge," "we," "us," or "our"), and the undersigned (individually or collectively, "you,"

+"your," or "Resident").

 Galloway Ridge was formed to develop, own and operate the senior living community known as Galloway Ridge at Fearrington (the "Community") located at Fearrington Village in Pittsboro, North Carolina.
 The Community is designed to provide senior living in an atmosphere of peace and harmony to eligible persons, regardless of race, religion, creed, color, sex, handicap, ancestry, sexual orientation, veteran's status or national origin.
 Galloway Ridge is not affiliated with any religious, charitable or other nonprofit organization, and no other organization is responsible for the financial and contractual obligations of Galloway Ridge.

 Subject to the terms and conditions contained in the Agreement, as a Resident of the Community, you are offered lifetime use of your Residence and lifetime access to The Arbor by paying the Entrance Fee, Monthly Fee, and other fees or charges.
-Subject to the terms and conditions contained in the Agreement, we agree to make available to you the residence (hereafter "Residence") described as follows: (hereafter Residence ) described as follows.
-Residence Number: Residence Style: 11301001100 20,101
+Subject to the terms and conditions contained in the Agreement, we agree to make available to you the residence (hereafter "Residence") described as follows:

+Residence Number: Residence Style: